Neurogenetics Curriculum

 Key Points

-• ACOG recommends pan-ethnic expanded carrier screening (100–400+ genes) for all individuals pregnant or considering pregnancy
+• ACMG (2021) recommends pan-ethnic expanded carrier screening for all individuals considering pregnancy; ACOG accepts ethnic-specific, pan-ethnic, or expanded panels as acceptable approaches

 • CVS (10–13 wk) or amniocentesis (15–20 wk) for definitive prenatal diagnosis; PGT-M with IVF for pre-pregnancy embryo selection